-Having now served nearly 300 boys in New Orleans, YIP is still only beginning to scratch the surface of need.
-Following Hurricane Katrina, the school system was split in Louisiana, with a state-based takeover of failing schools.
+Having now served nearly 400 boys in New Orleans, YIP is still only beginning to address the need in an area that seems to experience continued challenges.
+The school system in Louisiana was split following Hurricane Katrina, with a state-based takeover of failing schools.
 Over 100 low-performing New Orleans schools were placed into the state-run Recovery School District (RSD).
-Higher-performing schools that were not taken over, many of which had some form of selective admissions, were either chartered or continued to be operated by the Orleans Parish School Board (OPSB).
-Like districts, individual schools now receive a school performance score (SPS) based on student performance on state tests and other indicators.
-Based on the 2008 State of Public Education Study conducted by the University of Tulane, the performance scores (see chart) of schools in the Orleans Parish School Board District nearly doubled those of the Recovery School District.
+Based on a 2008 State of Public Education Study conducted by the University of Tulane, the performance scores (see chart) of schools in the Orleans Parish School Board District nearly doubled those of the Recovery School District.
 All participants who attended the Youth Impact Program attend a school within the Recovery School District (RSD).

 In addition, the community of New Orleans and its youth must now contend with the impact of the recent oil spill disaster.
 The impact of this spill has extended far beyond the fishing and tourism industries and is having a ripple effect across the regional economy, adding further stressors and challenges to the youth already living in poverty and structurally devastated surroundings.

 Highlights of this year’s program included a visit to the 2010 Super Bowl Champions New Orleans Saints training facility, made possible by owner Rita Benson LeBlanc and Saints staff.
 It was a thrill of a lifetime for these young men, where they met with Jermon Bushrod and Carl Nicks, who were very gracious and inspired the boys.